 The Donbas is an industrial region in eastern Ukraine.

-, which borders Russia, has raged off and on since protests forced President Viktor Yanukovych from power in February 2014.
+Fighting in eastern Ukraine, which borders Russia, has raged off and on since protests forced President Viktor Yanukovych from power in February 2014.
 Yanukovych was tilting Ukraine's foreign policy toward Russia and away from the European Union.